-By recent advancement of the SMT, PCBs have been able to contain smaller and more components, and sophisticated machines meet the demand of mounting the components quickly and precisely.
-However, they also cause high complexity of the scheduling of component mounting.
+By recent advancement of the surface mount technology (SMT), PCBs have been able to contain smaller and more components.
+However, it also causes high complexity of the scheduling of component mounting.
 Despite using same placement machine, the efficiency of the schedule results in major different assembly time.
-Therefore, it is important to optimize the scheduling of component mounting.
+Therefore, it is important to optimize the scheduling of component mounting in order to reduce the assembly time.